prog4biol/pfb2019/pfb.md

 #### Accessing Each Dictionary Key/Value

-Since a dictionary is a sequence we can iterate through its contents.
+Since a dictionary is an iterable object, we can iterate through its contents.

 A for loop can be used to retrieve each key of a dictionary one a time:
 ```python